bahelms/super_perfundo/posts/drafts/1-13_recursive-trie.md

     end

-Our interface function breaks up the word string into a list of Unicode graphemes before passing it to the workhorse. *Aside: a grapheme is essentially a character.
+Our interface function breaks up the word string into a list of Unicode graphemes before passing it to the workhorse.
+If you've never heard of a grapheme, you're not alone.
-It can consist of multiple code points.*
+It's essentially a character, and it can consist of multiple code points.

     defp insert_graphemes(trie, [grapheme | rest]) do
       subtrie =